 The operator did use route filters, but—considering the huge number of IP blocks they had and the updates they dealt with every day—there was a high risk of error and shutting out their own customers.
 The operator also considered other solutions such as digitally signing route updates, or using only a set of known routes, both of which were eliminated because they were not scalable.
 Additionally, during a BGP hijack, they could not check their own BGP router’s routing table.
 This is because, to avoid routing loops, BGP would not add routes set with the local AS in the AS_Path attribute back to that same router.

-The network operator required a solution that could alert them in real time to possible BGP security incidents without adding network overhead.
-They implemented Blue PlanetÒ Route Optimization and Assurance (ROA).
+The network operator required a solution that could alert them in real-time to possible BGP security incidents without adding network overhead.
+They implemented Blue Planet® Route Optimization and Analysis (ROA).
 Blue Planet ROA’s BGP baselining capability keeps track of the normal/expected BGP routes for all the BGP border routers and alerts the operator immediately when a route goes missing or a new route appears.
 Thus, when an AS announces a new prefix, ROA alerts the operator and can verify if the prefix change is genuine or a possible attack.

 ROA monitors BGP routing and detects prefixes not in baseline.

-With ROA in place to monitor IGP as well as BGP, the operator can quickly respond to route hijacks, leaks, and various BGP issues, helping solve routing issues even before their customers report an issue.
+With ROA in place to monitor interior gateway protocol (IGP) and BGP, the operator can quickly respond to route hijacks, leaks, and various BGP issues, helping solve routing issues even before their customers report an issue.
 The service provider also uses route analytics to make informed decisions about optimizing their routing and peering.